alexch/codelikethis/public/projects/yelpington_app.md

 ### Zero Pull Requests

-Check https://github.com/BurlingtonCodeAcademy/yelpington/pulls and if any open PRs have your name on them, finish them up and getthe PRs accepted or closed.
+Check https://github.com/BurlingtonCodeAcademy/yelpington/pulls and if any open PRs have your name on them, finish them up and get the PRs accepted or closed.

 <!--/BOX-->